JustinDDavis/100-days-of-code/log.md

 **Thoughts:** I'm frustrated that my local tests pass, but FCC website doesn't.
 I'm considering this a win and moving on tomorrow.

 **Link to work:** [Inventory Update](https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/inventory-update) | Working Directory (projects/3_testing_javascript)

+### Day 5: August 7, 2020

+**Today's Progress**: Switched over to start working on "Katas".
+Trying my hand at the ol' FizzBuzz.
+What kind of person said, "You know words that don't get used enough?...".

+**Thoughts:** I didn't get a lot of progress made it finishing this.
+But if hit a few issues trying to understanding jest's mocking library, just to see what testing against console log would look like.

+**Link to work:** [Kata Log - FizzBuzz Kata](https://kata-log.rocks/fizz-buzz-kata) | Working Directory (projects/4_kata_fizzbuzz)